Things to do in Santa Marta Colombia, Caribbean Coast

 Photo by Travelhapp: Santa Marta Bay Area

-1. Stroll through the historic center of Santa Marta
+1. Savor the old town of Santa Marta

 Being one of the oldest cities in South America, Santa Marta, enchants with its beautiful colonial old town and its gorgeous sea promenade.
 The past is still present in the historic center of Santa Marta with its colorful colonial buildings, little streets and historic statues.
 The plaza in front of the architectonically impressive Cathedral of Santa Marta is simply beautiful, as is Parque de los Novios a few streets further down.